programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 # Introduction
-This is an article about the benefits of integrating simple digital techniques into humanities research.
+This is an article about the benefits of integrating digital techniques into humanities research.
 Many of my fellow historians are sceptical of investing time in learning digital techniques because they do not see the benefit to their research.
 But we all live in a world where our digital reach often exceeds our grasp.
 Researchers can access thousands of pages from online digital collections or use their cellphones to capture thousands of pages of archival documents in a single day.
 But access to this volume and variety of documents also presents problems.
 Managing and organizing thousands of image files is difficult to do using a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface).
 Further, while access to documents relies less on geographic proximity, the language a text is written in restores borders.
 Access to documents does not equal understanding.
-However, [optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) and [machine translation](https://en.wikipedia.org/wiki/Machine_translation) APIs (like Google Translate and Bing) promise a world where all text is keyword searchable and translated.
-This tutorial will give you a good idea of how far (or close?) we are to that point.
-By the end, you will be able to see for yourself that while both OCR and machine translation are imperfect, they can significantly expand scholarship, especially in the hands of people who already have an intermediate knowledge of the source and target languages.
-At the very least, you will know some simple scripts that will make organizing your research documents easier.
+However, command line tools offer us solutions to these common problems.
+Simple [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) scripts can make organizing and editing image files much easier.
+Combining [optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) and [machine translation](https://en.wikipedia.org/wiki/Machine_translation) APIs (like Google Translate and Bing) promises a world where all text is keyword searchable and translated.
+Even if the particular programs demonstrated in this lesson are not of interest to you, the power of [scripting](https://en.wikipedia.org/wiki/Scripting_language) will be.
+Combining multiple command line tools, and designing projects with them in mind, is essential to making digital tools work for you.

 Lesson Goals
 --------------